andrewjouffray/salient-extract/README.md

 - Need for in-focus foreground and out-of-focus background
 - jitteriness of the detection masks
 - mask inaccuracies when using smooth mode
+- struggles with objects that are not one uniform mass

+## Special thanks

+Although this specific project has been developed on my own free time using my own resources.
+I would like to thank Dr. Rakesh Kaundal and the [KAABiL Lab](http://bioinfo.usu.edu/) for providing hardware and assistance in the development of early models that eventually led me to start this project.